MorbetMacErp/laravelNotes/README.md

 * PHP...<https://www.php.net/downloads.php>
   * This involves installing the MS Visual C++ redistributable (link on th php downloads page)
   * Then unzip the php downloaded binaries to a preferred location (`C:\php7` keeps it easy)
-  * Appen the unzipped folder location to the system PATH variable
+  * Append the unzipped folder location to the system PATH variable
   * Append `.php` to the system PATHEXT variable
   * Run the following two commands in the terminal: